jpomarino/ingredients/README.md

     * Ingredients represented as nodes
     * Edge weights based on co-occurrence strength
-    * Recommendations derived from graph neighborhoods / scores
+    * Recommendations derived from graph neighborhoods / pointwise mutual information

 3. Word2Vec (Ingredient Embeddings)

     * Treats recipes as “sentences” and ingredients as “words”
     * Learns dense vector representations
-    * Recommendations based on cosine similarity
+    * Recommendations based on cosine similarity in the embedding space

 The system is designed for low-latency inference, with all heavy preprocessing done offline.

 ## 🧠 Motivation

-Ingredient pairing is a classic recommendation problem with real-world applications:

-* Recipe discovery
-* Meal planning
-* Grocery assistance
-* Culinary creativity

-This project explores how different modeling paradigms (rules, graphs, embeddings) behave on the same problem — and exposes them through a unified interface.
+I love cooking, and sometimes I need a quick intuition for what ingredients I can use with what I have in the firdge.
+I found a Kaggle dataset (https://www.kaggle.com/datasets/alincijov/cooking-ingredients?select=train.csv) of recipes and the ingredients they used.
+I decided to use this dataset to create ingredient recommendations using three different models.

+Through this project, I got hands-on experience in recommendation models based on co-occurrence, and I used Streamlit for the first time to deploy them!